 There are 5 environment variables so I will use a script to start Hubot.
 Create a script in the hubot folder called robot_activate.
 Add execute permission with chmod.
 Open the blank script in nano for editing.

-chmod +x robot_activate
+touch robot_activate chmod +x robot_activate nano robot_activate

 The general room will be used by Hubot if you don’t specify a ROCKETCHAT_ROOM.
 Use the credentials from the bot user created earlier for ROCKETCHAT_USER AND ROCKETCHAT_PASSWORD.
 ROCKETCHAT_AUTH is the type of authentication which will be “password”.
 Meteor bin is added to the path.
 Hubot will be started with the rocketchat adapter.